Israel-Hamas war: Delta to operate its first repatriation flight from Athens

-Delta Air Lines plans to operate its first repatriation flight on Monday from Athens, Greece, for U.S. citizens and their family members leaving Israel amid the Israel-Hamas war.
+Delta Air Lines was planning to operate its first repatriation flight on Monday from Athens, Greece, for U.S. citizens and their family members leaving Israel amid the Israel-Hamas war.

-Atlanta-based Delta is among the U.S. airlines offering such flights, since suspending their flights to and from Tel Aviv after the conflict began.
+Atlanta-based Delta is among the U.S. airlines offering such flights to assist people in leaving Israel, since suspending their flights to and from Tel Aviv after the conflict began.

 The U.S. State Department began arranging charter flights Friday for U.S. citizens and their immediate family members to fly out of Tel Aviv’s Ben Gurion Airport to cities in Europe, where they could then take flights back to the U.S. on airlines including Delta.